 Consider the following killchain (Figure 1) where signatures and sandboxes are used to detect the initial incursion at the perimeter firewall.
 Attackers have developed simple, yet highly effective strategies for evading these traditional detection controls, which are at the heart of modern network security tools.
 Malware can be obfuscated or repackaged on the fly, and malicious payloads constantly shifted to new URLs and IP addresses before their signatures are cataloged.
 Malware can also be engineered to detect and evade a sandbox.

-There exists today no security control that can be fast enough yet accurate enough to handle modern threats.
 Unfortunately, when threats bypass these signature and sandbox-based layers of security, threat detection becomes more manual and exponentially slower.
 The scale shifts from milliseconds to hours and days if not longer.
 The model shifts from fully automated to manual, human-in-the-loop dependent responses using layered-on, defense-in-depth approaches that include products like network threat analysis (NTA), threat hunting tools, behavioral (user and entity) analytics (UEBA), and security information and event management (SIEM) solutions.
 These defense-in-depth products that focus on identifying the symptoms of an attack are complex, disjointed, and must be meticulously managed to remain current with the latest threat intelligence.
 Even then, threat detection is often based on learning normal baselines of behavior and identifying anomalies or deviations from that baseline.
 That creates too many false positives and becomes a burden for security analysts.